Winsome21/Public/README.md

 ## Cybersecurity Portfolio
 Welcome to my cybersecurity portfolio!
 This repository showcases my skills, projects, and experiences as a seasoned cybersecurity professional.
-With a strong background in security automation, threat detection, and malware analysis I am well-equipped to tackle complex security challenges and contribute to the protection of critical digital assets.
+With a strong background in programming, security automation, threat detection, and malware analysis I am well-equipped to tackle complex security challenges and contribute to the protection of critical digital assets.

 ## Skills
 - Programming (Python, JavaScript, Go (Golang), SQL, Bash, and PowerShell)